Founded in March 2004, synth.nu follows an ethos that covers both new and established acts.

 In my opinion, there’s big fish in a small pond syndrome going on, in that there’s a sub-culture of acts who just prop each other up and think just because they get a few plays on an internet radio station, they’re heading for the big time.
 But they are not as good as they like to think they are.
 Ok, everyone has to start somewhere and grow, but they need to show some humility and give themselves time to learn their craft.

 It is important to support bands that are good, not just any band because they are electronic.
 The trouble is, the entry point to electronic music, podcasting and blogging is very low so if everything is of a mediocre standard, it misrepresents the genre and no-one actually has a quality bar they can work towards.
 Healthy competition is a good motivator.
-But when an act appears out of nowhere and has the potential to break into the mainstream like LA ROUX, MIRRORS or CHVRCHES, The Scene doesn’t like it and turns on them.

 The lack of recognition for MIRRORS still bothers me, I really miss them and it’s a shame that they didn’t stick together having delivered one brilliant album and a bunch of fabulous B-sides.